vincentbernat/network-lab/lab-cisco-iosxrv-srv6/README.md

 This lab is heavily derivated from the [lab of the same name in Cisco dCloud][1].
 The main differences are:

-- using RFC5737 for IP addresses used by CE devices
-- Linux is used as a CE device (less memory)
+- Linux is used as a CE device
+- small changes in addressing and AS numbers
 - use LLA for interface between P/PE routers
-- VPNv6 is also added (this requires XRv 7.2+)
+- VPNv6 is also added (this requires XRv 7.2.2+)
+- µSID (this requires XRv 7.3.2+, can be toggled off in `data.yaml`)

 [1]: https://dcloud-cms.cisco.com/demo_news/cisco-srv6-l3-vpn-with-flexible-algorithm-and-ti-lfa-v1